Jack Condon, a 61-year-old Sun City West resident, is Banner Boswell Medical Center’s 100th deep brain stimulation (DBS) surgical patient.

 Jack underwent DBS surgery in March 2011.
 During the first surgery, neurosurgeon David Pootrakul, MD, inserted two thin wire leads through small openings in Jack’s skull, implanting them in target sites within the brain.
 He was awake during the surgery to ensure correct placement of the leads.
 Jack stayed in the hospital overnight; returning the following week for the second phase of the surgery to implant the pulse generator and wire extension in his chest.
 The outpatient procedure lasted less than two hours and he was home that afternoon.

-The following week, Jack returned to his neurologist, movement disorders specialist Holly Shill, MD, to begin programming the device settings.
+The following week, Jack returned to his neurologist at Banner to begin programming the device settings.

 Just eight weeks after surgery, Jack had already decreased his medication to 10 pills a day.
 He golfs 18 holes per week regularly and has started becoming more active in the community.
 He can work on his car again and plans on traveling more now that he’s feeling better.